lastrafda/lastrafda/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------

-I'm currently a fullstack dev working with node, react and all things aws.I don't know if I wanna be a fullstack for the rest of my life I might end focusing on one thing who knows.
+I'm a fullstack dev working with node, react and all things aws.I don't know if I wanna be a fullstack for the rest of my life I might end focusing on one thing who knows.

 ## This is my plan for 2021: